 President: Tomislav Nikolic

-Serb nationalist leader Tomislav Nikolic won the presidential election of 2012 after several previous attempts.
-He beat the liberal Democratic Party incumbent Boris Tadic in the second round of voting in May, confounding expectations.
+Pro-EU nationalist Tomislav Nikolic beat the liberal Democratic Party incumbent Boris Tadic in the second round of the presidential election of 2012, confounding expectations.

-Mr Nikolic founded the Progressive Party in 2008 in order to bring his nationalist supporters closer to the centre-ground of Serbian politics, as the Radical Party, to which he had previously belonged, was too closely associated with the Milosevic era of war crimes and xenophobia.
+Mr Nikolic founded the Progressive Party in 2008 as a break-away from the hard-line nationalist and anti-Nato Radical Party, in order to move closer to the centre ground, adopt a pro-EU course and distance nationalists from associations with the Milosevic era of war crimes and xenophobia.

-It campaigned against unemployment, inflation and corruption to become the largest party at parliamentary elections in May 2012, building on this to achieve Mr Nikolic's win in a run-off against Boris Tadic a few weeks later.
+The new party campaigned against unemployment, inflation and corruption to become the largest party at parliamentary elections in May 2012, building on this to achieve Mr Nikolic's win in the presidential vote a few weeks later.

-Mr Nikolic reiterated his commitment to European integration, but relations with the European Union seemed unlikely to be as smooth as under the pro-Western Mr Tadic.
-The disputed status of Kosovo was seen as the most likely sticking-point, but a landmark agreement on normalising ties between Serbia and its former province signed in April 2013 removed one of the major obstacles standing in the way of Serbia's progress towards EU membership.
+Mr Nikolic backed up his stated commitment to European integration by signing a landmark agreement on normalising ties between Serbia and the disputed province of Kosovo.
+This removed one of the major obstacles in the way of progress towards EU membership.

-A week after formal EU accession talks began in January 2014, Mr Nikolic dissolved parliament and called a snap parliamentary election on 16 March, after the Progressive Party said it needed a new mandate to push through the tough economic reforms required by the EU as a condition of membership.
+Formal EU accession talks began in January 2014.
+Soon after, Mr Nikolic called a snap parliamentary election on 16 March, after his governing Progressive Party said it needed a new mandate to push through the tough economic reforms required by the EU as a condition of membership.

 Born in 1952, Mr Nikolic trained as a building engineer before going into politics as a Radical.
-He rose to be deputy prime minister of Serbia and Yugoslavia under the nationalist rule of Slobodan Milosevic, and later served as Radical leader Vojislav Seselj's stand-in while the latter faced war-crimes charges in the Hague.
+He rose to be deputy prime minister of Serbia and Yugoslavia under the nationalist rule of Slobodan Milosevic, and later stood in for as far-right Radical leader Vojislav Seselj while the latter faced war-crimes charges in the Hague.

-He broke with Mr Seselj after deciding that European integration and economic issues should prevail over nationalist concerns, and went on to form the Progressive Party in 2008, reducing the Radicals to a far-right rump.
+He broke with Mr Seselj after deciding that European integration and economic issues should prevail over nationalist concerns.